Tomev-IBS/DESDA/README.md

-# DESDA
+# DEDSTA
-This repository contains a python implementation of DESDA algorithm.
+This repository contains a python implementation of DEDSTA algorithm.